tuckerbohman5/tuckerbohman5.github.io/_posts/2016-5-24-AWS-Overview.md

 ##### Amazon ElastiCache

+As your application grows in popularity poor performance can arise as heavy loads are put on your applications.
 ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
 The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory caches, instead of relying entirely on slower disk-based databases.
 ElastiCache supports two open-source in-memory caching engines:

 * Memcached - a widely adopted memory object caching system.
 ElastiCache is protocol compliant with Memcached, so popular tools that you use today with existing Memcached environments will work seamlessly with the service.
+This is the simple option.

 * Redis – a popular open-source in-memory key-value store that supports data structures such as sorted sets and lists.
+Redis is better for more advanced needs like data structures.

 Amazon ElastiCache automatically detects and replaces failed nodes, reducing the overhead associated with self-managed infrastructures and provides a resilient system that mitigates the risk of overloaded databases, which slow website and application load times.
 In-memory caching can be set up in just minutes using the AWS managment console.

+Obviously this post only covers a few of the great things you can do with AWS and there is still much more to learn.
+I am going to complete these [trainings](https://aws.amazon.com/training/self-paced-labs/).